rmrk-team/rmrk-spec/standards/rmrk2.0.0/entities/metadata.md

 All properties key-value pairs are arbitrary except for reserved property [royaltyInfo](#royaltyinfo).
 The reason why `royaltyInfo` is part of properties is [explained below](#on-chain-properties)

-**More recommended properties will be added as we identify common use cases for composable NFTs**
+_More recommended properties will be added as we identify common use cases for composable NFTs_

-Please note that there are also on-chain Properties fields on NFT level.
-Properties should always be used in metadata unless mutable properties are needed, in this case properties can be saved on-chain.
+Please note that there are also on-chain Properties fields on NFT.
+Properties should always be saved in metadata and off-chain to save on storage unless mutable properties are needed, in this case properties can be saved on-chain.
 See [On-chain properties](#on-chain-properties) for more details.

 ### Recommended properties

-We maintain a list of recommended properties to provide a commonly understood interface for clients, renderers and other consumers.
+We maintain a list of recommended but optional properties to provide a commonly understood interface for clients, renderers and other consumers.

 #### `mimeType` (string)